 The Heights, Burnley opened as a new alternative provision Free School in September 2019.
 This is a key stage 1 to key stage 4 alternate provision school with the capacity for 150 pupils.

 Atherton High School

 Atherton High School transferred to EPT in April 2020 as part of a rebrokerage.
-This is a small secondary school situated in Atherton, Wigan.
+This is a small secondary school situated in Atherton, Wigan with a PAN of 450.

 Burnley High School